alephsecurity/xnu-qemu-arm64-tools/README.md

 Python scripts used for extract, decode, decompress the needed files to load the iOS kernel on QEMU.

 ## gdb ##
-GDB-Python scripts that enable to analyze the kernel in run time (print threads, tasks, etc)
+GDB-Python scripts that enable analysis of the kernel in run time (print threads, tasks, etc)

 ## ghidra ##
 Ghidra scripts that we wrote to ease the reverse engineering process.